themeum/qubely/readme.txt

 == Changelog ==

 = 1.7.9 =
-Update: Added WordPress 5.9 Compatibility
+New: Introducing WordPress 5.9 compatibility for Qubely
-Update: Added Security Update
+Update: Improved authorization check for the Qubely settings page
+Update: Same style IDs will not re-render anymore
+Update: Use Reusable Blocks without any issue or dependency
+Update: Pre-made layouts are now a separate tab for better implementation
-Fix: Post Grid Block Pagination Issue
+Fix: Pagination issue for the Post Grid block
-Fix: Multiple Contact Form Not Working in the Same Page Issue
+Fix: Multiple Contact Form was not working on the same page

 = 1.7.8 =
 Update: Security Update